Why & How to Target a Competitor’s Audience on Facebook

 You'll get at-a-glance graphs that break down your chosen characteristics and information, such as estimates of the potential audience size.
 You can use what you learn for further research and define your audiences.

-You'll also see a clickable list of the most liked businesses and the categories according to their type of company, such as retail, internet, news, and media.
-If any of your competitors show up on the list, you can click the links to visit their Pages to do further research.
+You’ll also see a clickable list of the most common interests of the potential audience, along with businesses that match up.
+If any of your competitors appear on the list, you can click the links to visit their Page for further research.

 Research Individual Pages